wxyhly-en/wxyhly-en.github.io/source/_posts/knot4d.md

 ---
-title: "Four-Dimensional Space (Part 10): Knots and Links"
+title: "4D Space (Part 10): Knots and Links"
 tags:
-  - four-dimensional
+  - 4D
   - geometry
   - topology
-categories: Four-Dimensional Space Series
+categories: 4D Space Series
 date: 2019-03-23 19:49:13
+index_img: /img/knot417.jpg
+excerpt: All knots in 3D can be easily untangled in 4D.
+There are no knots in 4D.
+End of article.
+Of course I wouldn't end this article like that.
+2D surfaces (2D ropes?) can form knots!
 ---

 This time we'll look at an interesting topic: knots in four-dimensional space.
 Perhaps everyone should already know that due to the extra degree of freedom, all knots in three-dimensional space can be easily untangled in four-dimensional space, so knots are unique products of three-dimensional space.
 There are no knotting phenomena in four-dimensional space.
 End of article.